Srishti-Gupta-learner/WebDev-demo/README.md

 # WebDev-demo
-This is my first git repo
+This is my first git repositary.
+First step to web dev.